revtel/react-native-nfc-manager/README.md

 </array>
 ```

+In the ISO18092 system codes for NFC Tag Reader Session, all FeliCa system codes used for reading must be entered in advance.
+Wildcards cannot be used.

 ## Launch app on nfc event

 Note on getLaunchTagEvent: keep in mind that you can only create intent-filters for the very first NDEF record on an NFC tag!
 If your intent-filter doesn't match the FIRST record your app will launch but it won't get the tag data.
 Check out for details: